Nytelife26/Discord-Bots/Selfbots/CupOfJava/README.md

 ### If you find any issues with the bot, please do the following
 - Create an issue on the repo

+#### If you are getting a syntax error on the async def statement, this is not an issue.
+This only happens on Python 3.4.x and below.
+To fix it you need to download Python 3.5x or above (preferably 3.5.2)

 ### How the issue should be formatted
 > What the issue is <br/>
 > If you know what's causing it, state that too <br/>